tylercd100/lern/README.md

  5.4.x    | 3.x
  5.5.x    | 4.x

+## Migrating from `3.x` to `4.x`
+Make sure that the config file now includes the new `lern.notify.class` and `lern.record.class` settings.
+Check the [config file](https://github.com/tylercd100/lern/blob/master/config/lern.php) to see how they are used.

 ## Migrating from `2.x` to `3.x`
 Version 3.x introduces the ability to collect more information from the error such as the user_id, url, method, and input data.
 In order to use 3.x you will need to copy over the new [config file](https://github.com/tylercd100/lern/blob/master/config/lern.php), the migration file and then migrate it.
 ```php